-Our research and development efforts have been financed through internal resources as well as through programs sponsored by the Israel Office of the Chief Scientist, or OCS, in the Israeli Ministry of Industry and Trade, and the European Union Research and Development Program.
-The total funding from these sources was \$2 million in 2004, \$2.1 million in 2005, and \$1.9 million in 2006.
+Our research and development efforts have been financed through internal resources as well as through programs sponsored by the Israeli OCS, in the Israeli Ministry of Industry and Trade, and the European Union Research and Development Program.
+The total funding from these sources was \$2.1 million in 2005, \$1.9 million in 2006, and \$1.8 million in 2007.